 When the air conditioner is running, you may find that you can’t do more than turn on the tv and one or two lights before it’s sucking too much power for your generator.
 Running the microwave at the same time as the air conditioner would require a VERY large generator.
 Of course, all of this is a moot point if you are plugged into power at an RV park.
 In that case you can run everything in your trailer without worry.

 When you set up your generator, I recommend taking it out as far away from the trailer as possible to keep things quiet.
 Some generators run nice and quiet so it can be peaceful in your trailer, like the Champion that I recommend in the link above.
 Others can be so noisy that it makes camping no fun at all.
+If you have a noisy generator, in this article I wrote you will find tips on how to quiet your generator.

 The microwave, the air conditioner, and many of your regular power outlets will only work when you’re plugged into power or plugged into a running generator.
 However, the rest of your trailer can run off the batteries.